novarac23/niks-website/talks.md

 permalink: /talks/
 ---

-Here is a list of talks that I've given:
+Here is a list of talks that I\'ve given:

 - Demystifying Machine Learning
   - Description: Goal of this talk was to explain machine learning to people who are not data scientists.
 It tries to simplify certain concepts and as a result, hopefully, demystify machine learning.